-- Parameter estimation is a challenging research area. - There may not be a unique best fit. - The more data the better (as long as it is good quality).
-(Modellers will ALWAYS ask for more data!!!) - Parameter sensitivity characterises how solution features vary with parameters. - Sensitivity is intimately linked to estimation if a feature is sensitive to parameter variation, it is more likely to be constrained by available data. - Next practical: using MATLAB for parameter estimation.
+- · Parameter estimation is a challenging research area. - There may not be a unique best fit. - The more data the better (as long as it is good quality).
+(Modellers will ALWAYS ask for more data!!!) - Parameter sensitivity characterises how solution features vary with parameters. - Sensitivity is intimately linked to estimation if a feature is sensitive to parameter variation, it is more likely to be constrained by available data. - Next practical: COPASI for parameter estimation-& sensitivity analysis (but you can do this in COPASI...)